rhorber/id3rw/README.md

 ## About/History

-I needed a library for modifying some ID3-Tags.
+I needed a library for modifying some ID3 tags.
 I did not find any library for doing that (getid3 was not able to write correctly), so I started writing my own in plain PHP.